 Attorney: Slain Ohio teen grew upset when arrest threatened

-COLUMBUS, Ohio – The lawyer for a 16-year-old boy fatally shot by a deputy in an Ohio courtroom says the teen grew upset when the deputy threatened to arrest him.
+COLUMBUS, Ohio – A teen fatally shot by a deputy during an Ohio courthouse scuffle had become upset when the deputy threatened to arrest him at the end of a hearing, the boy's lawyer said.

-Attorney Jennifer Brisco told The Columbus Dispatch a scuffle broke out when her client, Joseph Haynes, resisted the deputy.
+The Wednesday scuffle broke out when her client, Joseph Haynes, resisted the deputy, attorney Jennifer Brisco told The Columbus Dispatch.
+The shooting happened around the corner from the courtroom where the hearing was held.

+"Joseph was a little out of sorts because of how things went at the hearing," Brisco told the paper.
+"The officer threatened to lock him up and a scuffle broke out.
+Joseph was resisting, and that's when there was a scuffle."

 Franklin County Prosecutor Ron O'Brien told the newspaper the teen was also upset by a judge's order that he continue to wear an electronic monitoring device.